 Guess what, y’all!
-We’re just about done with our Birds + Eggs theme from Mother Goose Time.
+We’re just about done with our Birds + Eggs theme.
 Next month, it’s all about bugs!
 Can’t wait!
 The little guy and I ordered caterpillars, so they’ll hopefully be here next week.
 Just in time to get started, right?
 Lol…

 Today, we’re sharing this awesome Bird Feet invitation to create process art experience.
 This was such a cool activity!
 The little guy had a friend over and of course they both had a blast with it.

 Bird Feet Invitation to Create Process Art Experience